 The Company's loan with AGH is valued using an income approach, which reflects the present value of cash flows the loan is expected to generate calibrated as far as possible to market observable parameters.
-The loan accrues interest at 12-month LIBOR plus a credit risk margin.
-The 12-month LIBOR rate is reset annually.
-The reference rate within the loan agreement will be revised during 2021 in light of the cessation of the LIBOR interest rate benchmark.
+The loan accrues interest at 12-month SONIA swap rate with flat adjustment based on the ISDA fallback rate relating to 1-year LIBOR plus a credit risk margin.
+The 12-month SONIA rate is reset annually.
 The credit margin is reset every five years based on a fair value assessment of the credit risk of AGH and the terms and conditions of the loan agreement.
 The credit margin was reset on 31 December 2017 and the next reset of the credit margin is due 31 December 2022.

-The 12-month LIBOR reset means the value of the loan is insensitive to the level of risk-free interest rates.
+The 12-month SONIA reset means the value of the loan is insensitive to the level of risk-free interest rates.
 In the absence of relevant market observable credit risk parameters, changes in credit risk are assessed according to any observable changes in the sufficiency of available collateral supporting the loans.